kierans/lacuna-format/README.md

 ```

 The difference is that unlike Node's built in `format`, `lacuna-format` **ignores** extra
-arguments. *lacunca* is a synonym for "ignored".
+arguments. *lacuna* is a synonym for "ignored".

 For example